theoboldalex/elephants_and_rabbits/README.md

 ### Consumer

 The consumer is built as a Symfony console application.
-To start this service, open up a terminal and navigate to the consumer dir before running
+To start this service, open up a terminal and navigate to the consumer directory before running

 ```bash
 $ ./console queue:consume